c-karaolis/Pigeon/README.md

 I will update and add a feature to the project mostly if I have a need for it while using the client.

+Add headers by splitting them with the | character.
+See the default example.

 Project took ~5 hours.

 If you need something you can contact me on LinkedIn: https://www.linkedin.com/in/constantinos-karaolis-03b0b8100/